anthonychu/hackthenorth-ml-workshop/README.md

     ![Check version](images/check-version.png)

-1. In the next cell, paste in the contents of [this file](predict_helpers.py).
+1. In the next cell, paste in the contents of [**this file**](predict_helpers.py).
 It contains helper methods for preprocessing the image into an input format compatible with the Custom Vision exported model.

 1. Click *Run* or press *Shift-Enter* to run the cell.
 Since there are only helper function declarations, there is no output.